General

 Vocalization

-Pacific Golden-Plover: Call is a loud, rich "chu-wheet."
+Pacific Golden-Plover: Common call is a loud, rich "klu-eeee" whistle.

 Similar Species

-Pacific Golden-Plover: American Golden-Plover has solid black flanks and undertail, thicker bill, and longer legs; female has brown cheek patch; winter adult and juvenile are more gray.
+Pacific Golden-Plover: American Golden-Plover has thicker bill, solid black flanks and undertail, and shorter legs; female has brown cheek patch; winter adult and juvenile are more gray.